Cannistra94/PetPredict/README.md

-# RM-PET TOOL
+# A Machine Learning Tool for MR to PET cross-modality prediction
 A tool for predicting PET parameters using MRI sequences as input.

-Steps required pre-analysis
+Steps required:

 1. Create a new project directory
 2. Create a folder in the project directory called 'images' and upload all folder containing the raw DICOM images for the analysis.
 Rename DICOM data folders using unique ID (i.e. t1_patient_1, t1_patient_2 ..).
 In case of multimodal MRI (i.e. T2 MRI) available, upload the DICOM folders in the same directory using same criteria (i.e. t2_patient_1, t2_patient_2).